cake-oh/supply-chain/README.md

 *Q's to resolve:* Any other network metrics to include?

 ## Step 3
 These networks will be enhanced with additional data characterizing the flag nations (nodes) represented in the fishing fleets.
-Variables like national GDP, seafood demand, etc.
+National variables like GDP, seafood demand, etc.

 *Q's to resolve:* What are other interesting variables?
+Is it possible to run an analysis including "general" variables that are not country-specific, such as sea surface temperature?